Classes, Retreats, and Private Mentoring Sessions

 LECTURES- Contact Jill for a list of slide lecture topics, or request a particular focus.
 CLASSES- For more information on specific classes, please click any of the titles below.
 TO REGISTER for a class, scroll down for registration form and instructions.

-The next Papyrus Art Workshop will be in July 2014 and will focus on special techniques with fruit.
-Email Jill if you'd like to be on the list for hearing about the date and details of this workshop.
 Enjoy working with the inner beauty of fruits and vegetables.
 We'll transform them into surprisingly intense and beautiful compositions.
 Strong, lasting and unusual, they will add intriguing layers to many art forms.

 Click on the class title for a link to a page with more details.
 Email Jill at JPowersStudio@gmail.com